str4n/NetStore/README.md

 ## Shared
 The set of shared components for the common abstractions & cross-cutting concerns.
 In order to achieve even better decoupling, it's split into the separate Abstractions and Infrastructure, where the former does contain public abstractions and the latter their implementation.

+# Development
+This year (2025) I plan to rewrite some features and add more modules(eg. Invoices).